mattgilbertnet/svg_to_gcode_scratchnetch/README.md

 # svg_to_gcode_scratchnetch
-Convert SVGs from Fritzing to gcode for scratch 'n etch PCBs with a mcwire or RepRap variant.
+Convert SVGs from KiCad to gcode for scratch 'n etch PCBs with a RepRap variant.